Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 Thus, psychodiagnostics is not only a direction in practical psychodiagnostics, but also a theoretical discipline.

-Psychodiagnostics in a practical sense can be defined as the establishment of a psychodiagnostic diagnosis - a description of the state of objects, which can be an individual, group or organization.
+Psychodiagnostics in a practical sense can be defined as the establishment of a psychodiagnostic diagnosis - a description of the state of objects, which can be an individual, a group or an organization.

 Psychodiagnostics is carried out on the basis of special methods.
-It can be an integral part of the experiment or act independently, as a research method or as a field of activity of a practical psychologist, while being directed to the examination, and not to the study.
+It can be an integral part of an experiment or act independently as a research method or as an area of activity for a practical psychologist, while being directed towards examination rather than research.

 Psychodiagnostics is understood in two ways:

-In a broad sense, it approaches the psychodiagnostic dimension in general and can refer to any object that lends itself to psychodiagnostic analysis, acting as the identification and measurement of its properties;
+In a broad sense, it is close to the psychodiagnostic dimension in general and can relate to any object that is amenable to psychodiagnostic analysis, acting as an identification and measurement of its properties;

-In a narrow sense, more common - the measurement of individual - psychodiagnostic properties of a person.
+In a narrow sense, more common, it is the measurement of individual psychodiagnostic properties of a person.

 · Data collection.